ualberta-rcg/public/cloud-bootcamp/Cloud_Advanced/Containerization/cheatsheet-apptainer.md

    - Note, on Alliance systems (e.g Cedar, Graham, etc. or any cloud VM with CVMFS mounted), Apptainer is available in the modules.
 So we just need to `module load` it.

+   - To run Apptainer as a non-root user, also need to install apptainer-suid
+     ```
+     sudo yum install apptainer-suid
+     ```

 1. Load Apptainer
 ```
   # Load the module